Security best practices

 Monitor and audit security configurations

-You can monitor and audit your SQL Server security settings to proactively manage risks, detect unauthorized activities, and maintain database integrity.
-For more information, see Implement and manage role-based access control in SQL Server with dbForge Studio.
+Monitor and audit SQL Server security settings to manage risks, detect unauthorized activity, and maintain database integrity.
+For more information, see Implement and manage role-based access control in SQL Server.

 Recommendations